 Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure.
 We can often cry when we’ve been hurt, exploited, mistreated.
-We can feel defensive that racing heart, saying things that we don’t mean, often feeling remorseful, guilty afterwards and then making it up to the narcissist￼.
+We can feel defensive, racing heart, saying things that we don’t mean, often feeling remorseful and guilty afterwards and then making it up to the narcissist￼.

-A narcissist will put you under things like and provoke feelings with us as such as.
+A narcissist will put you in many stressful situations and provoke feelings with us as such as.